JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 With the spectrum analysis, we got amplification values of:
 $ R_48": " 41.69 "dB" \ R_51": " 36.33 "dB" $

-With the small signal analysis, we calculated the gain and phase shift at 10kHz to be: $ R_48": " 41.15 "dB and" 111.07 degree \ R_51": " 35.53 "dB and" 176.11#sym.degree $
+With the small signal analysis, we calculated the gain and phase shift at 10kHz to be: $ R_48": " 41.15 "dB and" 168.48 degree \ R_51": " 35.53 "dB and" 176.11#sym.degree $

-All calculated values are very similar, and also show in the graph.
+All calculated values are very similar, also in the graph.

 === Conclusion

+The amplification of the common emitter amplifier with $R_48 approx 41$ dB and with $R_51 approx 35$ dB.

 = 2.4.
 Current source